Joe Gacy: Combat Zone Wrestling (2006–2020)

 On November 11, at Night of Infamy, Gacy faced Strickland for the title.
 Towards the end, Strickland put Gacy's head in a chair, and was about to jump from the top rope, but was attacked by Barry and Gacy's masked goons.
 Some of the goons brought a guardrail out from under the ring which was propped up in the opposite corner, and as Gacy was about to powerbomb Strickland through the guardrail, Sami Callihan, Dezmond Xavier and John Silver came out to make the save.
 This resulted in Alex Reynolds being unmasked by Silver, who joined F.E.A.R., effectively breaking up the Beaver Boys.
 Reynolds and Barry held Strickland in place, as Gacy hit a big frogsplash on him to win the match.
 His second reign was short-lived as Rickey Shane Page cashed in his ultimate opportunity coin, and Larry Legend (disguised as a masked goon) struck Gacy in the back with a nightstick, allowing Page to hit a chokebreaker on him to win the match.
 Following a staredown with Strickland, Page offered a rematch to the former champions at Cage of Death 19.
 On December 9, Gacy faced Page and Strickland in the aforementioned stipulation match, in an attempt to win back the title.
 During the match, Gacy was chokeslammed through a pane of burning glass, which led to his masked goons to come out from the back to distract Page and Strickland.
 He got up and climbed the scaffolding to attack Page, but was thrown off the top by a masked man (revealed to be the debuting Anthony Gangone), onto a table with a pane of glass propped up on it, ending his involvement in the match.

-On February 10, 2018 at Nineteen, Gacy, flanked by Reynolds and Barry, faced Gangone in his debut match for CZW.
+On February 10, 2018, at Nineteen, Gacy, flanked by Reynolds and Barry, faced Anthony Gangone in his debut match for CZW.
 Towards the end, Gangone hit a bicycle kick, followed by an inverted Go 2 Sleep on Gacy to win the match.
 Afterwards, a masked man jumped Gangone, and revealed himself to be Eddy Blackwater.
 At the same event, Gacy was involved in the CZW World Heavyweight Title #1 contendership 30-man rumble match, eventually won by Maxwell Jacob Friedman, but was eliminated by Gangone, continuing the feud.
 On February 23, at Greetings from Asbury Park, Gacy, Barry and Blackwater interfered in the singles match in a singles match between John Silver and Reynolds, allowing Reynolds to hit his finisher on Silver and pick up the win.
 Immediately after that, F.E.A.R. faced off against The House of Gangone, which ended in defeat when Gangone pinned Blackwater.